-Welcome to the Texas A&M University-Kingsville Communication Sciences and Disorders Program
+Welcome to the Communication Sciences and Disorders Program!

-Current Students - Please check out the CSDO Bulletin Board link on the right to see updates and important notices!!!!
+Please see the CSDO Bulletin Board link to the right for updates and important notices relevant to current students.

 Communication Sciences and Disorders (CSDO) is a growing field in today's society.
 The demand for speech pathologists and audiologists is constantly increasing and will continue to grow for the next several years.
 As a speech language pathologist (SLP) or audiologist (A), one can expect to work with a variety of people in a multitude of settings.
 With a bachelor's degree, one can work as an assistant under the supervision of a licensed speech language pathologist or audiologist.
 With a master's degree you can work in hospitals, rehabilitative clinics, schools or even private practice.